On AI and Data Technology Innovation in the Rail Industry. Interview with Gerhard Kress

 Artificial intelligence acts as an enabler for many innovations in the rail industry.

-In this interview, I have spoken with Gerhard Kress, who is heading Data Services globally for the Rail business, and is responsible for the Railigent platform at Siemens.
-We discussed innovation and the use of AI and Data-driven technologies in the transport sector, and specifically how the Siemens` Railigent platform is implemented.
+In this interview, I have spoken with Gerhard Kress, who is heading Data Services globally for the Rail business, and is responsible for the Railigent ® solution at Siemens.
+We discussed innovation and the use of AI and Data-driven technologies in the transport sector, and specifically how the Siemens´ Railigent solution is implemented.

-Raligent is a cloud based platform designed to help rail operators and rail asset owners, to improve fleet availability and improve operations, for example by enabling intelligent data gathering, monitoring, and analysis for prescriptive maintenance in the rail transport industry.
+Railigent is cloud based, designed to help rail operators and rail asset owners, to improve fleet availability and improve operations, for example by enabling intelligent data gathering, monitoring, and analysis for prescriptive maintenance in the rail transport industry.

 This interview is conducted in the context of a new EU funded project, called (LeMO (“Leveraging Big Data to Manage Transport Operations“).
 The LeMO project studies and analyses big data in the European transport domain, with focus to five transport dimensions: mode, sector, technology, policy and evaluation.